Black Mesa (video game): Azure Sheep

-In 2018, the HECU Collective announced that they would be remaking the Half-Life 1 mod Azure Sheep, originally released in 2001.
+In 2018, HECU Collective announced that they would be remaking the Half-Life 1 mod Azure Sheep, originally released in 2001.
 A demo of the mod was made available for download on November 18, 2018, with Part One being released in 2019.
-In 2021, the mod's next parts were postponed as the HECU Collective focused to work on Black Mesa: Blue Shift.
+In 2021, the mod's next parts were postponed as HECU Collective focused to work on Black Mesa: Blue Shift.